s4014489/wp/a1/README.md

 # Assessment 1

-Link Below for the Website Link to Titan: https://titan.csit.rmit.edu.au/~s4014489/wp/a1/
+Please find the link to
+https://titan.csit.rmit.edu.au/~s4014489/wp/a1/